bteger508/MarineTraffic/src/README.md

 description:
 This function first queries the mapviews collection to find the id of the mapview that matches the tile boundaries.
 Then the function queries ais_messages to find all of the position reports that have a matching mapview id value.

+## read_positions_from_tile_and_port()
+parameters:
+- A port object in the form of {country: ..., port_location}

+return value:
+- A list of position report objects whose coordinates are within the zoom level 3 tile boundary corresponding to the port

+description:
+This function first queries the port collection to find the id of the level 3 mapview that matches the port.
+Then the function queries ais_messages to find all of the position reports that have a matching mapview id value.

 ## delete_messages()